ketwaroo/stuff/witcher3/bundle-repack-readme.md

 Added on 2015-05-24.

 EXPERIMENTAL; USE AT YOUR OWN RISK.
 Make backups of everything you modify.
+This is a proof of concept.
+I suspect it works because the game doesn't look too closely at checksums and whatnots.

 Since the preload version of the game was avaible for download about a week before the game was fully available, there's been a MexScript (`.bms` extension) avalible to extract the `.bundle` and `.cache` files used by the game.